telerik/ajax-docs/controls/chart/building-radcharts/building-radcharts.md

 If your design style leans towards working with the ASP.NET HTML code directly you can declaratively define your chart series and chart series items.

 Most business applications display some sort of database data so RadChart fully supports binding data sources to labels and data elements.
 RadChart also supports data binding to the X-Axis.
 In addition to database data, RadChart can bind to XML.
-RadChart binds to ObjectDataSource to support enterprise multi-tier scenarios.And of course you can bind your chart to arrays, collections, generic lists of simple types and lists of objects.
+RadChart binds to ObjectDataSource to support enterprise multi-tier scenarios.
+And of course you can bind your chart to arrays, collections, generic lists of simple types and lists of objects.

 To create and populate the RadChart, [ChartSeries]({%slug chart/understanding-radchart-elements/series-overview%}) and [ChartSeriesItem]({%slug chart/understanding-radchart-elements/series-items%}) collections: